Skip to content

 Summary

 This guide explains how to add a new working schedule in Plumm.
 Administrators can define working schedules based on various types, including Weekly and Bi-Weekly, and can configure working hours for each day of the week.
+This process also includes generating an automatic description and setting different working hour configurations.

 In this article